-- To disseminate news of importance in the field of cosmology to members, - To circulate scientific papers in the field of cosmology to members and - To do research and promote the study of cosmology as a science.
+- To disseminate news of importance in the field of cosmology to members,

+- field of cosmology to members and

+- . study of cosmology as a science.

 Membership

 The Cosmology Section was established in 2008 with a membership of 28.
 Currently the number of members is 51.
 Membership is restricted to members of the Astronomical Society of Southern Africa, but an exception was made in the case of Prof Ildus Nugarliev, a cosmologist at the Moscow State University.